 Your baby is growing up.
 Long gone are the days where you held your child’s hand to help him walk across the room, onto the school bus and into the church.
 As an adolescent, your middle schooler has begun to grapple with the meaning of his own faith.
 Now he is asking the most important questions in his life: “What do I believe and why?”
 YOUR faith is no longer sufficient for him.
 He hungers for understanding and meaning for what is unseen.
 Whom do I trust?
 What path should I choose to walk?
 Whom do I follow?

-A “pathfinder” is a person who finds or makes a path, a way, a route, through a previously unexplored or untraveled wilderness.
 Here at Midway UMC we offer our 6th and 7th graders a road map with trail guides for their spiritual journey, a journey that has many curves, hills to climb and paths to choose.
-We call this our “Pathfinders” class.
-The Pathfinders class teaches the content and meaning of the Christian faith, our Methodist history and beliefs and our role as professing members within our Midway UMC family.
-However, the Pathfinders class is more than just a series of classes.
+The Confirmation class teaches the content and meaning of the Christian faith, our Methodist history and beliefs, and our role as professing members within our Midway UMC family.
+However, Confirmation is more than just a series of classes.

 - Take responsibility for their faith